 Code Viewer for Teachers¶

 Supported archives are automatically extracted by CodeGrade after handing in.

-The Code Viewer displays the selected code with correct highlighting, optional whitespace characters and line numbering.
+The Code Viewer displays the selected file with correct highlighting, optional whitespace characters and line numbering.
 Furthermore, it can render Jupyter Notebooks (version 3 and higher), markdown and HTML files, and display PDF and image files.
 Optional feedback generated by linters is indicated by red line numbers, the feedback generated by the linters can be displayed by a mouse over.
 The Code Viewer displays the selected file from the file browser, which shows an hierarchical overview of all submitted files.